dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 ## Sharp pixels

-Okay, enough blabbering about all those near-extinct, mythical  cathode-ray tube contraptions, grandpa.
-Can you just give us sharp pixels and be done with it?
+_"Okay, enough blabbering about all those near-extinct, mythical  cathode-ray tube contraptions, grandpa.
+Can't you just give us sharp pixels and be done with it?"_

 Sure thing, kiddo.
 Just put this into your config: